Farmer Community & Qualifications

-Ensuring the security of investments on our platform is a major priorty here at Steward.
+Ensuring the security of our lenders on our platform is a major priority here at Steward.

 In order to maintain these strict safety standards, our payment facilitator must verify the identity of everyone who registers for a Steward payment profile by asking for things like Social Security Number (SSN) and/or Employer Identification Number (EIN).

-Please don't be offended if we take extra steps to verify your account by asking for additional information, such as photo ID or documentation.
+Please be prepared in case we need to take extra steps to verify your account by asking for additional information, such as a photo ID or documentation.